Dave Freeman

 Comedy writer

 Dave Freeman was born in Marylebone, London on 22nd August 1922.
 He trained as an electrician before joining the Royal Naval Fleet Air Arm at the outbreak of the Second World War.
-His service with the Pacific fleet took him to Ceylon, India, South Africa, Kenya and finally Australia where he met and married his wife, Alberta.
+His service with the Pacific fleet took him to Sri Lanka, India, South Africa, Kenya and finally Australia where he met and married his wife, Alberta.
 Upon return to England in 1946, he joined the Metropolitan Police as a police constable in Paddington rising to a Special Branch detective at Scotland Yard.
 He was called up by the Navy again in 1951 for the Korean War but this time as a Petty Officer, he never sailed out of Portsmouth.

 After a period back at Special Branch, he became a journalist, then took a job as a security officer for the American Officers' Club in Regent's Park, London.
 One of his tasks was to book entertainment acts and when he struck up a friendship with Benny Hill, the pair started writing together.
 During the so-called Golden Age of television, Freeman wrote scripts for numerous comedians including Benny Hill, Ted Ray, Terry Scott, Spike Milligan, Eric Sykes, Charlie Drake, Arthur Askey, Leslie Crowther, Roy Hudd, Jimmy Edwards, Tommy Cooper, Harry Worth and Frankie Howerd.